stanford-ppl/spatial-doc/docs/site/tutorial/dotproduct.rst

     }

-When you understand the concepts introduced in this page, you may move on to the next example, :doc:`GEMM`, where you will learn to perform reductions on memories, include instrumentation hooks to help balance your pipeline, and see more complicated examples of banking.
+When you understand the concepts introduced in this page, you may move on to the next example, :doc:`gemm`, where you will learn to perform reductions on memories, include instrumentation hooks to help balance your pipeline, and see more complicated examples of banking.